AnonymoZ/Horizontal-Sundial-with-Lines-Computed-Graphically/Readme.md

  The path the tip of the shadow will take during any day.
 These curves will have to be *carefully* placed on the Dial.
 This script only gives the curves, but using clever geometry, we will know exactly how to place 'em.<br><br>
 ## How to Assemble in Affinity Designer

-Follow book instructions for your ware, but I use [Affinity Designer](https://affinity.serif.com/en-us/designer/).
+Follow book instructions for your ware, but I use [Affinity Designer](https://affinity.serif.com/en-us/designer/).<br><br>
+How you place the curves on the Dial face makes use of this **Principle**.
+Of all the curves in the Analemma one is a straight line.<br><br>
+We know the distance of this straight line from our Sundial's _Point of Convergence_.
+Which is the horizontal line on our Dial face where all hour lines converge.<br><br>
+Code **plotAnalemma.py** even outputs the distance in Terminal.
+I used the formula featured prominently at the top of the code:<br><br>
+<code>The Distance of the Equinox line from Horizontal through Origin is 0.05568962772057622 metres.</code>

 ## What to Change in the Scripts for _Your_ Project